MPvHarmelen/Freevle/README.md

-CyGy Software for Schools
+Schoolr Software for Schools
 =========================

-What is CyGy
+What is Schoolr
 ------------

-CyGy is a Virtual Learning Environment (VLE).
-Now, there's some pretty good examples of those out there, but CyGy is different.
-We wanted to integrate every aspect of a school into CyGy: the website for non-students, parents or teachers; the schedules for teachers, students, classes and classrooms; the environment for putting assignments online as well as ways to learn or study on the web and other tools, like a students-only forum and a project
+Schoolr is a Virtual Learning Environment (VLE).
+Now, there's some pretty good examples of those out there, but Schoolr is different.
+We wanted to integrate every aspect of a school into Schoolr: the website for non-students, parents or teachers; the schedules for teachers, students, classes and classrooms; the environment for putting assignments online as well as ways to learn or study on the web and other tools, like a students-only forum and a project